How Salt Air and Humidity in Oahu Impact Your Gate Installation Choices

 Salt in the air accelerates corrosion.
 According to the National Oceanic and Atmospheric Administration, coastal salt aerosols significantly increase oxidation rates on exposed metals, even miles inland.
 On Oahu, there is no true escape from salt exposure.

-This is why material choice is not a cosmetic decision here.
-Learn more about Preventing Rust, Warping, and Wear on Gates in Hawaii’s Climate.
+This is why material choice is not just a cosmetic decision here.

 Material Tradeoffs That Actually Matter